darioblanco/release-wizard/README.md

 `myapp/` prefix, create a changelog for all the commits that has the `(myapp)` scope, and bump the version to `minor`, `major` or `patch` depending on the commit messages and if there was a previous `minor` or `major` bump in the diff with the latest published tag.
-As the `prerelease` parameter is `false`, the draft won't have the `prerelease` checkbox and the proposed tag won't have the `-rc.X` suffix.
+As the `prerelease` parameter is `true`, the draft will have the `prerelease` checkbox marked and the proposed tag will have the `-rc.X` suffix.
 This setting is ideal for monorepos, where multiple release scopes live.

 ```yaml